To listen to this statement of faith, click below:

 I hold to a historicist view of the scriptures, meaning that I believe God provided us with bible prophecy so that any generation could consult the bible and discern where they were at on the timeline of the plan of redemption.
 This means that prophecy is meant to be interpreted using the lens of history and broad time periods.
 I reject futurism and preterism as Jesuit inventions designed to destroy Protestantism and take attention off of the Catholic Church, which is what the prophets Daniel and John warned us about.

 As regards to the millennial kingdom, I hold to an amillennial position.
 However I reject the over-spiritualization of traditional amillennials.
-Jesus, the incarnate Son of YHWH, is King right now and is ruling until He returns to deliver judgment, at which point YHWH as Triune will rule through the body of the Christ for eternity on Earth in a renewed creation.
+Jesus, the incarnate Son of YHWH, is King right now and is ruling until He returns to deliver judgment (Psalm 110), at which point YHWH as Triune will rule through the body of the Christ for eternity on Earth in a renewed creation.

 As regards to the identity of the little horn (Daniel 7, 8) and the first beast from the sea (Revelation 13), I believe history clearly testifies against the papal institution, which is also the man of lawlessness mentioned by Paul in 2 Thessalonians 2.
-The second beast which works signs and wonders and deceives the world into returning to the papacy is the United States, and the image of the beast is a representation of the papal religio-political system that ruled the Earth with an iron fist for 1260 years from 538 to 1798.
+The second beast which works signs and wonders and deceives the world into returning to the papacy is the United States, and the image of the beast is a representation of the papal religio-political system that ruled the Earth with an iron fist for 1260 years from 538 when Justinian elevated the bishop of Rome to the corrector of heresies to 1798 when the pope was arrested by Napoleon’s general.

-In other words, the image of the beast is a Christian nationalist federation, and it will begin in the United States.
+In other words, the image of the beast is a worldwide religious nationalist federation, and it will begin in the United States thanks to lukewarm Protestantism, the influence of the Jesuits and of secret societies.

 For my study series on the End Times, go here.